typst/typst/tests/typ/markup/lists.typ

 - At the top.

 ---
+- Level 1
-- Works
+  - Level [
-    - Also with four spaces
-		- Or two tabs
+2 through template
+]

 ---
   - Top-level indent
 - is fine.

 ---
-Tightly
-- surrounded
-- by two
-paragraphs.

----
  - A
      - B
    - C
 - D

 ---
+// This works because tabs are used consistently.
-- Level 1
+	- A with 1 tab
-  - Level [
-2 through template
-]
+		- B with 2 tabs

+// This doesn't work because of mixed tabs and spaces.
+  - A with 2 spaces
+		- B with 2 tabs